benchmarkstudios/slackbox/README.md

 Outgoing webhooks allow data to be exported from Slack channels.
 Using an outgoing webhook means song additions will be public so users will know when songs are requested and who requested them.

-First you'll want to create your Slack Slash Command, which you can do by going to your [Outgoing WebHooks page](https://my.slack.com/services/new/outgoing-webhook).
+First you'll want to create your Outgoing Webhook, which you can do by going to your [Outgoing WebHooks page](https://my.slack.com/services/new/outgoing-webhook).

 Outgoing WebHooks work best with a trigger word.
 This way only messages with the trigger word (or words) will be parsed and added.

+**NOTE:** You may only use slash commands _or_ outgoing webhooks.
+The Slack Token environment variable can only be set once so it needs to be the token from this or the slash command.

 ####Common

 During setup, have your slash command or outgoing webhook submit a POST to your app's `/store` endpoint, e.g. `https://app-name.herokuapp.com/store`.

-Make a note of the `token`, as you'll need it later to help guard against cross-site request forgery.
+Make a note of the `token` (either from the slash command or outgoing webhook), as you'll need it later to help guard against cross-site request forgery.

 ###Spotify